 Few islands in the world offer the diversity that exists in Sri Lanka; from ancient cities to rich religious festivals, colonial memories to rolling tea plantations and some of the best beaches in the Indian Ocean.
 Sri Lanka intoxicates its visitors with a potpourri of cultures, religions, races, customs and sheer natural beauty.

-See the stunning Lion Rock rising 200 metres above a forested plain.
-The walk up is worth it as you can see rock carvings along the way.
-The view from the top is fantastic!
+Visit the spectacular rock fortress of Sigiriya including the water gardens, frescoes, mirror wall, and the stunning Lion Rock rising 200 metres above a forested plain.
+The walk up is worth it as you can see rock carvings along the way and the view from the top is fantastic!

 Visit five separate caves which contain about 150 stunning Buddha statues and paintings.
 These are some of Sri Lanka’s most important and evocative religious art.
 Buddha images were first created here over 2000 years ago, and over the centuries subsequent kings added to and embellished the cave art.